-Through the generous support of the Office of the Vice President for Research and the Office of the Provost, the GW Undergraduate Research Award gives promising undergraduates the opportunity to engage in a well-defined research project under the guidance of a faculty member in their chosen fields of study.
+Through the generous support of the Office of the Vice Provost for Research and the Office of the Provost, the GW Undergraduate Research Award gives promising undergraduates the opportunity to engage in a well-defined research project under the guidance of a faculty member in their chosen fields of study.
 Research experiences not only provide challenges and depth to students' education, but they also strengthen their applications for nationally competitive fellowships and for graduate and professional schools.

 All research projects must be undertaken with ongoing input and direction from the faculty mentor.
 It is expected that the student and mentor will discuss their expectations regarding the time commitments of both parties, scope of research, and anticipated results (e.g., papers, presentations, performances, etc.) and arrive at a mutually agreeable understanding.

 Student applicants must be full-time undergraduate students at GW.
 Note: Recipients must be enrolled at GW throughout the tenure of the award.
 Full- or part-time faculty can serve as faculty mentors.
 Note: Faculty mentors must be associated with GW during the tenure of the award.

 The project may begin during the summer and must be concluded during the spring semester of the following year.
 Please note: A portion of the funds may be available by June 1; the remaining funds will be disbursed after July 1.

 By completing that application, CCAS students will also automatically be considered for the Luther Rice Undergraduate Research Fellowship program.
 Students who propose a well-defined research project that addresses a particular issue of relevance to Hispanics/Latinos will also be considered for the Cisneros Undergraduate Research Fellowship.

 Students and faculty mentors are welcome to review the evaluation rubric for the GW Undergraduate Research Award and the Luther Rice Undergraduate Research Fellowship.